ForgottenGlory/Living-Skyrim-2/README.md

 This section details the most asked about mods included in Living Skyrim and is intended to give you a basic understanding of what to expect when you start the game.

 ### The Population Mods
 Living Skyrim includes a number of mods that increase the population of both creatures and characters in the world.
 The first and most important one is [Genesis](https://www.nexusmods.com/skyrimspecialedition/mods/5033), which replaced Populated Skyrim in Living Skyrim 2.0.0.
 This mod dynamically spawns more enemies in dungeons and optionally in overworld locations as well.
-It is customizable with a book that is added to your inventory upon character creation.
+It is customizable with a book that you'll pick up in the Alternate Start cell.
 Be warned: Setting the spawn number too high (above 50) will result in an absolutely absurd number of enemies being added to dungeons.
 Additionally, if the setting is too high you may experience enemies spawning directly on top of you or in areas you've already cleared out.
 Be careful when playing with the settings for this mod.
-A spawn number of 40 is recommended.
+A dungeon spawn number of 40 is recommended.

 Next is [OBIS](https://www.nexusmods.com/skyrimspecialedition/mods/4145), which adds a ton of mid to high-level bandits to the world.
 In general this covers most of the overworld locations, which is why the surface spawns setting for Genesis is recommended to be turned off.